RX-M/classfiles/ssh-setup.md

 Next, start an ssh session with a [shell](https://github.com/RX-M/classfiles/blob/master/ssh-setup.md#macoslinux--or--windows-gitbash-command-prompt-or-powershell-ssh).

-### Windows MobaXTerm
+### Windows MobaXterm

-To use MobaXTerm for ssh, start MobaXTerm and add a new session by clicking on the "Session" icon in the top-left corner or by selecting the "Sessions" menu and clicking "New session".
+To use MobaXterm for ssh, start MobaXterm and add a new session by clicking on the "Session" icon in the top-left corner or by selecting the "Sessions" menu and clicking "New session".

 In the "Session settings" window, click on SSH and enter the following information: